Nes280/WorkflowLirmm/README.md

 ./asadmin start-domain payaradomain
 ```

+#### Things to check if not working properly

-* Check that resources files (from resource_on_server) has been added to the Payara docker container
+* Check that resources files (from resource_on_server) has been added to the Payara docker container (with proper permissions)

+* You need to have a Postgres DB well defined and created.
+Setup address in https://gite.lirmm.fr/advanse/sentiment-analysis-webpage/blob/master/src/main/java/fr/lirmm/db/BaseDeDonnee.java#L29 (For advanse it is 193.49.110.38:5432)

 * Connection pool created in Payara admin webpage

-To set it right refer to the following sections
+To set those things right refer to the following sections.

 ## Deploy it on your computer

-**BE CAREFUL, for we are using "sentiment_analysis_payara" as the container name, change it according to your container name**
+We are using "sentiment_analysis_payara" as the container name, change it according to your container name

 #### Install pre-requisites